nteract/hydrogen/docs/PluginAPI.md

 The `HydrogenKernel` class wraps Hydrogen's internal representation of kernels and exposes a small set of methods that should be usable by plugins.

+## language

+The language of the kernel, as specified in its kernelspec

+## displayName

+The display name of the kernel, as specified in its kernelspec

+## addMiddleware(middleware)

+Add a kernel middleware, which allows intercepting and issuing commands to the kernel.

+If the methods of a `middleware` object are added/modified/deleted after `addMiddleware` has been called, the changes will take effect immediately.

+### Params:

+* **HydrogenKernelMiddleware** *middleware*

 ## onDidDestroy(Callback)

 Calls your callback when the kernel has been destroyed.